-With the CDC advising people to avoid gatherings of 50+ for the next 8 weeks, Disney Parks’ original anticipated of April 1 seems unlikely at best.
+With the CDC advising people to avoid gatherings of 50+ for the next eight weeks, Disney Parks’ original anticipate of April 1 seems unlikely.
 Numerous stores and restaurants at Disney World’s Disney Springs and Disneyland’s Downtown Disney, including Sephora and Splitsville Luxury Lanes, have also been shuttered for a minimum of 6-12 weeks.

-If the Disney theme parks around the world do stay closed longer than they were initially expected to, it will be understandably disappointing to fans.
+If Disney theme parks around the world stay closed longer than they were initially expected, it won’t be delightful to fans.
 Safety first, though, everyone!
-There are, however, steps the Disney Parks team may be able to take to get park gates around the world open more quickly.
+There are, however, steps the Disney Parks team may be able to take to get Park gates around the world open more quickly.

 1. Add more virtual queues – In the latest Disneyland app update, a new “My Queues” section appeared.
-While this is likely to accommodate upcoming attractions at California Adventure’s Avengers Campus, adding more virtual queues across all Disney theme parks would reduce line overcrowding and encourage social distancing.
+While this will likely accommodate upcoming attractions at California Adventure’s Avengers Campus, adding more virtual queues across all Disney theme parks would reduce line overcrowding and encourage social distancing.

-2. Eliminate quick service queues – Instead of allowing guests to line up at quick service restaurants and counter service kiosks, Disney Parks executives could opt to only allow Mobile Orders for the time being.
-Since many quick service establishments at Walt Disney World and Disneyland already allow Mobile Ordering, this would be a relatively easy change to make.
+2. Eliminate quick service queues – Instead of allowing Guests to line up at quick service restaurants and counter service kiosks, Disney Parks executives could opt to only allow Mobile Orders for the time being.
+Since many quick service establishments at Walt Disney World and Disneyland already allow Mobile Ordering, this would be a relatively easy change.

-4. Only offer non-face character interactions – Face characters, including the Disney Princesses, are at higher risk of contracting coronavirus than “fur” characters, such as Mickey & Friends and Lilo & Stitch.
-If Disney got rid of face character meet and greets for now and offered limited masked character interactions for the time being, guests could potentially return to all six Disney Parks more quickly.
+4. Only offer non-face character interactions – Face characters, including the Disney Princesses, are at higher risk of contracting coronaviruses.
+Thurs“furs” characters, such as Mickey & Friends and Lilo & Stitch.
+Suppose Disney got rid of face character meet and greets and offered limited masked character interactions for the time.
+In that case, beiGuestsests could return to all six Disney Parks more quickly.